CatharsisFonts/Ysabeau/README.md

 If you like Ysabeau, please help spread the word via the social media of your choice.
 You might also be interested in my other typefaces on [MyFonts][1] and in my other free type family [Cormorant][3].

+### Styles

+Apart from the default cut of the Ysabeau typeface, the following spin-off fonts are available for download:

+* Office: Promotes the OpenType features SS02, LNUM, and TNUM to default.
+This suppresses the contextual use of long and superlong Q, turns the slanted hyphens horizontal, and replaces the old-style figures with tabular lining figures.
+* Infant: Promotes SS01, loclBGR, and LNUM to default.
+This activates single-storey designs for a and g, a script y, a tailed l, Bulgarian Cyrillic forms, and proportional lining figures.
+* SC: Promotes SMCP to default.
+This activates smallcaps.

+The spin-off fonts are meant for convenience in environments without reliable OpenType support.
+In professional settings, it is recommended to use the base fonts and to activate the desired OpenType features.

 ### Installation

 If you wish to use the Ysabeau type family on your computer, simply download the "Ysabeau_Install" ZIP file from the [latest release][5], unpack it, and install the TrueType font files (.ttf) as appropriate for your operating system.